 Best Overall: Paprika

-Paprika is our top pick because it gives you tons of flexibility and customization for a small one-time fee instead of a monthly rate.
+Paprika is our top pick because it gives you tons of flexibility and customization with the free app option.
 However, there’s no database of recipes or pre-set meal plans so you have to build up your own recipe collection first.
 Thankfully, Paprika’s recipe clipper makes it easy to save recipes directly from the web.
 And you can manually type in your own family recipes or cookbook favorites too.

 When organizing saved recipes, users can name their own categories.
 So instead of just Beef or Chicken, you can have names like 30 Minutes or Less, Instant Pot, or Kids’ Favorites.
 If you tend to use recipes as guidelines instead of gospel, you can edit the recipes and add notes, but it’ll still have the link to the original in case you need it.

 The app displays nutrition data from recipes that include it, but it doesn’t have a built-in program to calculate data for recipes that don’t have it.
 But it can automatically scale ingredients up or down depending on how many servings you want to make, and can automatically convert from metric to imperial measurements too.

 It’s easy to create a weekly or monthly meal plan using the recipes you’ve saved. the free app version allows you to downoad up to 50 recipes (you can upgrade for a fee to get more).
 It will automatically create a customized grocery list based on your plan, consolidating ingredients when necessary and allowing users to add anything else they might need, like paper towels.

 Easy to use and convenient for people who are pressed for time

 Curates recipes based on specific dietary needs, likes, or dislikes

 Generates shoppings lists for digital purchases